 The new drone now has sensors on the front and others aimed backward to ensure the drone has omnidirectional obstacle avoidance, providing protection from all angles.
 This feature was previously only available in DJI’s higher-end models like the Air and Mavic series, this is truly a significant step up from the previous Mini models.

-It’s the cheapest in the DJI line-up, so if you crash it or lose it, it’s not as much of a loss.
+The Mini is the cheapest and smallest series in the DJI line-up, so if you crash it or lose it, it’s not as much of a loss.
 Oh and did I mention it’s foldable?
 It is tiny so if you have it in your backpack for a long hike you won’t even notice it, and for a cheap way into aerial cinematography, it is a great place to start.
-But if your sole focus is in flight performance, reliability and best possible image quality, then I’d recommend one of the larger models below.
+But if your sole focus is in flight performance, reliability and best possible image quality, then I’d recommend one of the larger models like the Mavic and Air.

 Mavic Air 3 – DJI’s Latest Offering with Impressive Features